michaelleonarderickson/Persona/README.md

 Contributing to the Project

     Guidelines for Contributions:
-        Contributions to Project Viddorah are welcomed and valued.
+        Contributions to Persona PHI are welcomed and valued.
 Clear guidelines are provided for those who wish to contribute, covering the types of contributions accepted, submission processes, and criteria for acceptance.
         The project encourages contributions in various forms, including code improvements, documentation updates, bug reports, and feature suggestions.
         Contributors are advised to follow the provided submission process, which includes guidelines on coding standards, documentation requirements, and how to submit pull requests.

     Code of Conduct for Collaborators:
-        Project Viddorah maintains a strict Code of Conduct to ensure a collaborative, inclusive, and respectful environment for all contributors.
+        Persona PHI maintains a strict Code of Conduct to ensure a collaborative, inclusive, and respectful environment for all contributors.
         The Code of Conduct outlines expected behaviors, guidelines for respectful communication, and the project's commitment to providing a harassment-free experience for everyone, regardless of background or experience level.
         Violations of the Code of Conduct are taken seriously, and the project team is committed to enforcing these standards to maintain a positive and productive environment for all contributors.

 License and Copyright

     Licensing Information:
-        Project Viddorah adopts a policy that focuses on maximizing accessibility and ethical use of the software.
+        Persona PHI adopts a policy that focuses on maximizing accessibility and ethical use of the software.
 While the specific licensing details are curated to align with these goals, we emphasize open collaboration and responsible use.
         Our approach ensures that the software can be utilized in a manner that is both beneficial to the community and respectful of intellectual property rights.
         We invite users to engage with the project within the framework of these principles, fostering an environment of innovation and ethical responsibility.

     Copyright Notices:
-        Copyrights for Project Viddorah are held by the original developers and contributors.
+        Copyrights for Persona PHI are held by the original developers and contributors.
 All rights related to the original content, code, and associated intellectual property are expressly reserved.
         The copyright notices embedded in the software and its documentation serve as a declaration of ownership and a reminder of the legal protections afforded to the work.

 Acknowledgments

     Credits and Acknowledgments:
-        Recognition is duly given to the dedicated individuals and organizations whose contributions have been pivotal in shaping Project Viddorah.
+        Recognition is duly given to the dedicated individuals and organizations whose contributions have been pivotal in shaping Persona PHI.
         Our heartfelt gratitude goes to our development team, advisors, and early testers for their commitment and invaluable insights.

     Collaborators and Partners:
-        Project Viddorah has been enriched by collaborations with various esteemed institutions, organizations, and community contributors.
+        Persona PHI has been enriched by collaborations with various esteemed institutions, organizations, and community contributors.
         This collaborative spirit has been instrumental in providing the expertise, resources, and support that have significantly propelled the project forward.

 Frequently Asked Questions (FAQs)

     Answers to Common Questions About the Project:
-        The FAQ section is designed to address prevalent inquiries regarding Project Viddorah.
+        The FAQ section is designed to address prevalent inquiries regarding Persona PHI.
 It offers clear, concise answers for easy and quick reference.
         Covered topics range from technical aspects and usage protocols to support services, ethical considerations, and more.
         Continually updated with new information, this section remains an evolving resource that reflects the dynamic nature of user interaction and feedback.